Fall 2012 Fellow

 Through this process several members of the group began to write spoken word poetry, in which elements of the urban landscape, such as detention facilities, waste management plants, industrial parks and strip bars provided a backdrop not only for adversity, but also for intense creativity, and the possibility for reinvention.
 The poets decided to write from the point of view of a particular location that had witnessed a significant event in their lives, beginning at the Hunts Point train station with a view of the past, and ending with the Bronx River with a view towards the future.

 This material provided the basis of a location-aware mobile application where each video vignette in the collectively written story can be viewed in the location on which it is based, and where it was ultimately filmed.
 Subtle visual effects in the videos alter the landscape, facilitating the viewer standing in that location to see it anew.
-Crean developed the Memories of the Future mobile application with a group of designers from Parsons The New School for Design, which is currently available for free download from the Apple App Store and Google Play (search for Melanie Crean).
+Crean developed the Memories of the Future mobile application with a group of designers from Parsons The New School for Design, which was available for free download from the Apple App Store and Google Play.

-On June 21 the collective narrative was featured in an Poetry and Cinema walk event sponsored by the Bronx Museum.
+On June 21 the collective narrative was featured in a Poetry and Cinema walk event sponsored by the Bronx Museum.
 Audiences accompanied poets as they performed at each location in the story sequence.

 Melanie Crean is an artist and teacher based in Brooklyn, NY.
 She is an Assistant Professor of Media Design at Parsons, teaching production and theory classes in experimental time based work, interactive design, mobile media and urban intervention.
 Her art work explores relationships between media, speech, history, and the social structures of control.
 Recent projects have focused on the location based narratives and the nature of histories encoded in urban landscapes through architecture and design.
 Often working collaboratively, Crean and her partners experiment with narrative form to explore who has the authority to be heard, and what happens when these voices are silenced.